 Right of Complaint

-If you have a complaint regarding the use of your personal data or sensitive information, then please contact us by contacting our Data Protection Officer:
+If you have a complaint regarding the use of your personal data or sensitive information, then please contact us by contacting our Complaints Team:

-Post: The Pension Solutions Group Limited/PSG SIPP Limited, The Coach House, Box House, Bath Road, Box, Corsham SN13 8AA.
+Post: The Complaints Team, The Pension Solutions Group Limited/PSG SIPP Limited, The Coach House, Box House, Bath Road, Box, Corsham SN13 8AA.